31 bodies, some decomposed, found in Indiana funeral home

 Additionally, officers said they found the post-cremation remains of 16 others.

-Parker says the owner of the funeral home has been speaking with police.
+Parker said the owner of the funeral home has been talking with police.

-The recovered bodies, the Courier-Journal reported, were taken by the Clark County Coroner’s Office which is working to identify the remains.
+The recovered bodies were taken by the Clark County Coroner’s Office, which is working to identify the remains, the Courier-Journal reported,

 The Associated Press contributed to this report.